 There seems to be an upsurge in hope amongst residents of Thanet, with a significant number seeing the potential of this area; people seem to believe that it will rise from the ashes of its doldrums and seize the initiative once again.
-A lot of investment is already being made, but is it in the right fields?
-As many people would say no as yes; some want the airport to return, others want a new town to appear where the airport used to be, others still want to see an extension of the existing rail network to speed up their travel – and perhaps to get out of, or into, the area much faster.
+A lot of investment is already being made, but is it in the right area?
+As many people would say no as yes; some want the airport to return, others want a new town to appear where the airport used to be, others still want to see an extension of the existing rail network to speed up their travel.

-The reason I’m writing this is because of the sense of pride that I feel at living in an area that’s changing, yet still respects its past – to a lesser or greater degree, depending on who you ask.
-I’ve never understood why people don’t want to live in an area they’re proud of and, if they’re not, then why aren’t they doing something about it.
-Why aren’t they getting involved in some way?
-Or why aren’t they leaving?
+The reason I’m writing this is because of the sense of pride that I feel at living in an area that’s changing, yet still respects its past I’ve never understood why people don’t want to live in an area they’re proud of – and, if they’re not proud, then why aren’t they doing something about it?
+Why aren’t they getting involved – or leaving?

-Local councils attract a certain degree of opprobrium due to their resources, their priorities, and their funding (inwards and outwards).
-I worked for the local council for a number of years, and I often found myself frustrated at the lack of something like this, or a stretch in effective communication, attendance at events I organised, or having a sense of passion at doing something rather than just coasting.
-I never wanted to seek elected office – having to say diplomatic things matters less to me than saying what I think without party politics getting in the way – but I feel like I contributed with my ideas, time, and energy in my own way.
+Stand for election: Local councils attract a certain degree of opprobrium due to their resources, their priorities, and their funding (inwards and outwards).
+I worked for the local council for a number of years, and I often found myself frustrated by lack of political coherence, or a failure in communication, low attendance at events I organised, or those who preferred to coast.
+I never wanted to seek elected office – I’ve never wanted to suppress my opinions – but I feel like I contributed in my own way.

-Organise a local Neighbourhood Watch group: If you’re worried about security in your street, then do something to contribute to better security.
-We all know that the police are underfunded, need restructuring, or need less five-year plans and more officers out on the beat – whatever argument works particularly for you – so why not offer some of that precious time and do something about it?
+Organise a local Neighbourhood Watch group: If you’re worried about security in your street, then contribute to better security.
+We all know that the police are underfunded, need restructuring, or need less five-year plans and more officers out on the beat.

-My mum was heavily involved in a neighbourhood watch group for a long time back when I was a teenager – I remember going along to some of the meetings and helping with posters, newsletters, and so on – and she was pretty much running the entire thing for a long time.
+My mum was heavily involved in a neighbourhood watch group for a long time – I remember going along to some of the meetings and helping with posters, newsletters, and so on – and she was pretty much running the thing.
 It was tiring, but my mum didn’t mind putting the hours in because she knew that people would feel comfortable living in a Watch area – as well as the more capitalist benefits such as better deals on home and car insurance, for example (any port in a storm).
 It was a genuinely admirable way for my mum to give something back, and she did it without complaint until she felt that she had served her time and decided to pass over to a new generation of residents.
 The fact that it’s now folded is a sad indictment that not everyone has the same level of passion and commitment, and it’s disappointing to see my mum’s hard work and investment not being continued.